 Our first day didn’t go as smoothly as planned.
 The movers arrived about three hours late.
 They didn’t leave until about 5:00pm.
 Luckily, I was able to check out of housing before the movers actually left.
 Otherwise, we would have had to wait until the following day to check out.
 We were finally on the road by 7:00pm.
 We stopped at the ship to check out then drove the remainder of the 220 miles, arriving in Brewster, NY around 12:30am.
 We ran into rain after three hours of driving.
 Naturally, it rained while we were on the dark two-lane roads instead of the interstate.
 That slowed us considerably.
 I had wondered if the outside travel bag (above) was waterproof.
 I knew I didn’t get Goretex for $40.
 Still, only the side containers and a few other items got wet since the bag was in the car’s draft.
 We spent some of the day drying out those items and repackaging the cat food and litter.
 We’ve prepared for future rain by wrapping all of our baggage in plastic trash bags or Ziploc bags.

 Our stay in Brewster was fairly relaxing.
 It was good to see an uncle.
 Brewster is one of a few places where the cats must stay outside.
 It rained most of the day so it was fairly cool.
-There are lots of trees at Dick’s place so parking in the shade was easy.
+There are lots of trees, so parking in the shade was easy.
 “Hotel Jetta” served the pets well, staying below 72-degrees all day.
 “Hotel Jetta” is pictured below.
-The inset is Mae walking in the grass.
+The inset shows the turtle walking in the grass.

 Next, we drove 375 miles to Lexington, KY.
 Driving with the cats is possibly like traveling with kids.
 Okay, probably not.
 But they do get bored and demand attention.
 They also fight over any inch of space that the other may be occupying.
 “I want the sun… I want the lap…It’s too quiet… It’s too hot…” We stayed with an internet friend, Clay, while visiting Lexington.
 He and I share an interest in diesel-powered Volkswagens.
 He showed me his two modified VWs.
 My friends think I’M a techno-weenie.
 This guy’s got LOTS of goodies on his cars.
 His GTI-VR6 is frightfully fast.
 I have so many wants and so little money… the story of many lives.
 With 120 cars being stolen each week near my next duty station, it’s probably good that my car is not an eye-catcher.